 · Gus Frerotte (QB) – Gus won the Brad Johnson NCAA March Madness Challenge last year, but most days, he is active as a Vice President at Brain Performance initiatives RC21X.
 Studying brain conditions is a unique role for someone who gave himself a concussion when starting for the Redskins he scored a touchdown and head-butted a wall!

 · Rick Danmeirer (K) – The last of the Viking straight-on, conventional style kickers.
 Rick never met a goal post he could not miss wide left on.
 Today, Rick is a sales representative at a sporting goods manufacturer.

-.com in 2015, he decided he liked talking sports, and now can be found each weekday evening on ESPN
+· Henry Thomas (NT) – He left the Vikings to get a Super Bowl ring with the Patriots and then finished his career with the Lions.
+After he interviewed with VikeFans.com in 2015, he decided he liked talking sports, and now can be found each weekday evening on ESPN radio in Houston.

 · Amp Lee (RB) – With a 49er pedigree from the Bill Walsh West Coast offense, Amp was a shifty 3rd down back who was electrifying in Minnesota.
 He went on to coach in private school football in Arizona, and was Head Coach of the Arizona UFL franchise.